Garutmanaya/google-adk-playground/README.md

 * RAG
 * Sequential Workflows
 * Parallel Workflows
-* Routing
+* Router Agents
-* Supervisor Patterns
+* Supervisor Agents
 * Reflection Loops
 * Human-in-the-loop
-* A2A Communication
+* Agent-to-Agent (A2A)

-Each use case is isolated into a separate agent folder:
+Each use case is implemented as a separate agent version:

 ```bash
 agentv1/